raspiblitz/raspiblitz-web/README.md

 ## Development

+### Run Frontend & mock backend

-Run `yarn install` & then `yarn start` to start the development server.
+Run `yarn install` & then `yarn start` to start the development server for the Frontend.

 To run the mock backend open another terminal, `cd` into [backend-mock](./backend-mock) and run `yarn install` then `yarn start` in that folder.

+### Run storybook

+If you haven't done so already, run `yarn install` to install the dependencies.

+Then, run `yarn storybook` to start storybook.

 ## Credits & Licenses